mtth-bfft/libiris/README.md

 * `worker`: the library loaded by sandboxed processes (*workers*) when they start
 * `policy`: a crate to specify exactly what a worker can do
 * `broker`: the library which allows creating workers, based on a policy
+* `ipc`: a crate which allows workers to send requests to their broker, and receive resources (when allowed)
-* `linux-entrypoint`: the very first function executed by Linux workers when they start, separated because it needs to be compiled without the Rust standard library (which may be in an inconsistent state, e.g. locks held by threads which do not exist after `clone()`)
+* `linux-entrypoint`: the very first function executed by Linux workers when they start, split off because it needs to be compiled without the Rust standard library (which may be in an inconsistent state after a `fork()`, e.g. due locks held by threads which do not exist anymore)
-* `ipc`: a crate which allows workers to send requests to their broker, and get resources in response
 * `tests`: an integration test suite for all the crates above

 # Compilation

 You will need:
 - a stable Rust toolchain;
-- libseccomp and its development package (e.g. `apt install libseccomp libseccomp-dev` if you are running Debian);
+- on Linux, libseccomp and its development package (e.g. `apt install libseccomp libseccomp-dev` if you are running Debian);
 - this repository.

-Then a simple `cargo build` should be all it takes.
+Then a simple `cargo build` should be all it takes (otherwise, open an issue).

-# Known limitations

-There is no built-in way to track which path is associated with a file descriptor (on Unix) or a handle (on Windows), and tracking in the broker process would open a large attack surface for race conditions and state desynchronisation.
-Even if such an association was maintained with proper locking in brokers, workers from different brokers could still collaborate to e.g. move files, making their broker table desynchronized with reality.
-For this reason, operations on file descriptors are allowed unconditionnally, and the only access control possible is at file descriptor opening time.
-For instance, all system calls like `openat()` can only be partially supported in Linux workers, if callers do not use a file-descriptor-relative-path.

 # Contributing

-If you try to use this project, feedback would be appreciated (to sandbox what, in what kinds of environments, did you face any issue, etc).
+If you use this project, feedback would be appreciated (to sandbox what, on what kinds of platforms, was something hard to grasp, did you face any integration issue, etc).

 Even if you do not use the project, code reviews, documentation reviews (especially about design choices and OS isolation internals) is always welcome.